 Your employment is governed by the Modern Award.
-This instrument along with the National Employment Standards (NES) outlines your employment conditions as specified in the Fair Work Act 2009.
+This instrument outlines your employment conditions as specified in the Fair Work Act 2009.
 Your letter of offer and terms and conditions of employment will form the basis of your employment.

-3. ORIENTATION
+3. Orientation

 The Director of Care is one of many who want you to succeed in your job.
-Only by working together as a team with our Managers and other employees can we continue to be successful and satisfy our residents' needs.
+Only by working together as a team with our supervisors and other employees can we continue to be successful and at the same time satisfy our residents' needs.

-Your Manager is an experienced employee who will give you full opportunity to learn the best ways of doing your work.
-If you have any problem or difficulty in performing your work properly or if you have a question about any job duties, please talk over your problem with your immediate Manager, who is always willing to help you and is the best source of information.
+Your Supervisor is an experienced employee who will give you full opportunity to learn the best ways of doing your work.
+If you have any problem or difficulty in performing your work properly or if you have a question about any job duties, please talk over your problem with your immediate Supervisor.
+He or she is always willing to help you and is the best source of information.